 - Unformed chair

-Neither dieting nor stopping antibiotic treatment brings relief.
+Neither compliance with the diet, nor the cessation of antibiotic treatment does not bring relief.
 Positive dynamics can be traced only in the treatment of antimycotic drugs.

-The diagnosis of invasive intestinal candidiasis is made when the fungus invades the epithelial layer and the basement membrane.
-It is characterized by a severe course and is accompanied by symptoms of duodenal ulcer .
+The diagnosis of invasive candidiasis of the intestine is made when the fungus is implanted in the epithelial layer and the basal membrane.
+It is characterized by a severe course and is accompanied by symptoms of peptic ulcer .

 - Abdominal pain